dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 Two observations can be derived from the picture of our hash table:

-* The more buckets the cache has, the less likely it is that collision will occur.
+* The more buckets a cache has, the less likely it is that collision<span class=sidenote"">The term collision is inherited from the hash table.
+The hardware people call this condition "conflict" </span> will occur.
 In an extreme case, if the number of buckets is equal to  N, the collision is eliminated entirely.
 * The average time to look up a certain memory location in cache is related to the average size of the chains.
-Finding the bucket requires only O(1) time, however searching entries alongside the chain is time-consuming because it is sequential.
+Finding the bucket requires only O(1) time, while searching for desired key alongside the chain is time-consuming because it is sequential.

 The **buckets** are also known as **sets** in cache terminology.